-At Key Stage 1 pupils study Christianity alongside Buddhism (Year 1) and a comparative study of Judaism and Islam (Year 2).
+At Key Stage 1 pupils study Christianity alongside Judaism (Year 1) and Islam (Year 2).
 At Key Stage 2 pupils study Christianity alongside a four-year rolling programme which ensures that there are opportunities for in depth study of Hinduism, Judaism, Sikhism and Islam.

-Both key stages focus on the development of skills from AT1 and AT2.
+Both key stages focus on the development of skills from the three assessment areas.